pulumi/actions/README.md

   range is installed.
 Use "latest" to fetch the latest published release or "dev" to download the latest development pre-release.

+- `pulumi-version-file` - (optional) File containing the version of the Pulumi CLI to install.
+Example: .pulumi.version.
+Only one `pulumi-version` or `pulumi-version-file` should be provided.

 - `remove` - (optional) Removes the target stack if all resources are destroyed.
   Used only with `destroy` command.